vbmaarten/CodeStories/src/README.md

 Running `grunt test` will run the unit tests with karma.

-Opening the a browser at the given url will run the test suite and build a coverage report with istanbul, located in the coverage folder.
+Opening a browser at the given url will run the test suite and build a coverage report with istanbul, located in the coverage folder.